 Intended Audience: Researchers

 The NaPDI public portal is intended to serve a diverse group of researchers interested in the assessment of natural product-drug interactions.
-Potential users include, but are not limited to, drug-drug interaction scientists, clinical pharmacists, and drug-compendium editors.

 The public portal and associated data repository intend to provide a reliable resource where researchers can access scientific results, raw data, and recommended approaches to assess the clinical relevance of pharmacokinetic natural product-drug interactions.

 |In vitro: Data derived from in vitro systems include parameters describing natural product binding (fu,plasma, fu,mic), metabolism and transport (Km, Vmax), inhibition potency (IC50, Ki), and induction potential (EC50, Emax).||IVIVE: in vitro to in vivo extrapolation approaches encompass numerous mathematical models to predict the magnitude of natural product-drug interactions.
 Mathematical models include static interaction models, mechanistic static models, and fully mechanistic physiologically-based pharmacokinetic interaction models.||Clinical: Appropriately designed clinical pharmacokinetic interaction studies where the natural product is the precipitant and a drug (or drugs) is the object can provide a definitive assessment of interaction risk.
 Clinical data include pharmacokinetic outcomes (AUC, Cmax, Tmax, t1/2) describing object drug disposition in the absence and presence of the precipitating natural product.|

 All data generated from NaPDI Center activities will be organized and archived into an open-access repository that is publicly accessible through a web-based public portal created and managed by the Informatics Core.